-Chaos is the sire of the Z Litter (out of Zinna), the AA & EE Litters (out of Quinta), the BB & DD Litters (out of Joyful) and the FF litter (out of Lively).
+Chaos is the sire of the Z Litter (out of Zinna), the AA & EE Litters (out of Quinta), the BB & DD Litters (out of Joyful) and the FF, GG & HH litters (out of Lively).

-Chaos has a rock-solid temperament and steady nerves.
-He’s very social with all ages of people and is an excellent Therapy Dog.
-He has a sense of humor and enjoys clowning in crowds.
-He enjoys training and tries very hard to learn and to do things correctly.
-He has nice retrieve drive and loves his morning exercise sessions where he can stretch out and chase the ball or Kong-on-a-Rope.
+Chaos had a rock-solid temperament and steady nerves.
+He was very social with all ages of people and was an excellent Therapy Dog, especially enjoying doing Reading Dog sessions at the children’s library.
+He had a sense of humor and enjoyed clowning in crowds.
+He enjoyed training and tried very hard to learn and to do things correctly.
+He had moderate retrieve drive and loved his morning exercise sessions where he could stretch out and chase his Kong-on-a-Rope.

-Chaos is one of the most athletic dogs I’ve ever known.
-He does rollbacks and pivots that would do a Quarter Horse justice.
-He also has a natural “back up” gear which makes him easy to call off in agility competition if he starts to take a wrong obstacle.
-He isn’t fast, having a long rocking horse stride instead of a racing gallop, so we sometimes don’t Q (qualify) because we’re over time.
+Chaos was one of the most athletic dogs I’ve ever known.
+He did rollbacks and pivots that would do a Quarter Horse justice.
+He also had a natural “back up” gear which made him easy to call off in agility competition if he started to take a wrong obstacle.
+He wasn’t fast, having a long rocking horse stride instead of a racing gallop, so we sometimes didn’t Q (qualify) because we were over time.

-Chaos comes from herding lines.
-Both his parents are working stock dogs on farms in North Carolina (see photos of his mother working sheep at the bottom of this page).
+Chaos came from herding lines.
+Both his parents were working stock dogs on farms in North Carolina (see photos of his mother working sheep at the bottom of this page).
 I like to incorporate dogs from herding lines in my breeding programs because of their high biddability.
-They truly want to work with the handler, and Chaos is no exception.
+They truly want to work with the handler, and Chaos was no exception.

-He is extremely fun to train because he checks constantly to be sure he’s doing what I want.
-The girls get quite tired of him because he insists on “herding” them, grabbing their hocks or withers and physically maneuvering them where he wants them to go.
-We did a little herding and he loved it and showed all kinds of ability, but I haven’t been able to pursue it.
+He was extremely fun to train because he checked constantly to be sure he was doing what I wanted.
+The girls got quite tired of him because he insisted on “herding” them, grabbing their hocks or withers and physically maneuvering them where he wanted them to go.
+We did a little herding and he loved it and showed all kinds of ability, but I wasn’t able to pursue it.

 I re-did Chaos’ hip x-rays in February 2013, when he was a month away from turning 7 years old.
 To my vet and me, they looked better than his two-year-old x-rays.
 OFA must have thought so, too, because they gave him a “Fair” rating.